 My PhD has involved learning a lot more than I expected about analytical chemistry, and as I’ve been learning, I’ve been trying my best to make my life easier by writing R functions to help me out.

 Last semester I took a class that used Python.
 It was my first time really seriously using any programing language other than R. The students were about half engineers and half biologists.

 I had the wonderful opportunity to be on Sadie Wit’s PhDrinking podcast.
 Check out the episode here and subscribe to PhDrinking wherever great podcasts are casted.

 I know you’re all waiting on the edge of your seats for an update on the cupcakes vs. muffins data science project, but unfortunately I don’t have any answers to that age-old question* yet.

 One thing I’ve learned from my PhD at Tufts is that I really enjoy working data wrangling, visualization, and statistics in R. I enjoy it so much, that lately I’ve been strongly considering a career in data science after graduation.

 The LI-6400XT is a portable device used to measure photosynthesis in plant leaves.
 As you take measurements by pressing a button on the device, they are recorded into memory.
-In order to keep track of which measurments go with which plants (or experimental treatments), there is an “add remark” option where you can enter sample information before taking measurements.

 I’ve always thought I should eventually have a professional website for job hunting, but recently I’ve realized that it would be nice to have somewhere to collect my thoughts and contributions all in one place.
-Before having a website of my own, I generally shared updates and thoughts on Twitter and on other people’s blogs, which I will still continue to do, but having everything I do in one place seems like a good idea.